b38tn1k/wavtoy/README.md

         | C2                                # here the second two instruments aren't playing, so they dont need columns
 REST                                        # REST

-TRACK 2         # a new sequence that playes with the above but in triplets
+SEC2         # a new section that can be used in the sequence definition

 DIV 12